jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Rear Page Summary

 Who are you?
-What defines you?
+What defines you inside society?
 We all have many different identities - cultural, national, ethnic, tribal.
 But what if everything we thought we knew about ourselves was out of date?

 In this groundbreaking work, Techvolution offers a transformative new framework that will forever change how you see yourself and the world around you.
 It reveals how our technological identity, not our biological ones, is the true driving force behind human progress and societal change.